 In Germany, there are two ways of setting up your own business: you can either work as a freelancer (Freiberufler) or set up a business as a self-employed entrepreneur (Gewerbe).
 Find out more about the best approach for you in the article on “ways of setting up your own business”.

-If you would like to embark on a freelance career as a Freiberufler, you will need to apply for a “residence permit for the purpose of freelance employment” (“Aufenthaltserlaubnis zur Ausübung einer freiberuflichen Tätigkeit”) at your competent authority.
+If you would like to embark on a freelance career as a Freiberufler, you will need to apply for a “residence permit for the purpose of freelance employment” (“Aufenthaltserlaubnis zur Ausübung einer freiberuflichen Tätigkeit”) at the authority responsible for you.
 You will be granted a permit if you can prove that you will be able to finance your undertaking, you will be able to make a living for yourself, and if you have the permission to practise in your profession, where required.
-If you are older than 45, you also require adequate old-age provisions.
+If you are older than 45, you also require adequate pension provisions.

 Information centres will help you assess whether you fulfil these requirements.